jingjingyang0803/QR_Distance_Reader_Android_Application_in_Java/README.md

 This is an Android application that allows users to scan QR codes and calculate the distance between their current location and the location encoded in the QR code.

+## Known Issues

+- The barcode contents are only captured correctly on the second try.
+The UI does not update with the barcode value during the initial scanning attempt.
+This issue is currently being investigated and will be resolved in a future update.
+- When users deny location or camera permission, messages are displayed informing them about the need for location/camera permission and suggesting that they grant it through app settings.
+While this is informative, it requires manual navigation to the settings.
+To provide a more user-friendly experience, it is recommended to offer a direct path to the app settings for immediate permission granting.

 ### Features

 - Scan QR codes: The app uses the device's camera to scan QR codes.